genxp-2506/genxp-2506.github.io/_pages/week04/sound-processing.md

 ## Amplitude

-[Amplitude](https://p5js.org/reference/#/p5.Amplitude). is one of the "_display_" modules that don't output audio, but instead can be used to show information about our signal.
+[Amplitude](https://p5js.org/reference/p5.sound/p5.Amplitude/). is one of the "_display_" modules that doesn't output audio, but instead can be used to show information about our signal.

 In this case, the Amplitude module will give us an audio signal's amplitude (how loud it is), as a number between $$0$$ and $$1$$: